DrugBud-Suite/DockM8/README.md

     Navigate to the pkasolver-main folder in the /software directory and run `python setup.py install`

-6. If GNINA does not run, you may need to run the following command to point GNINA to the anaconda installation : `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/anaconda3/lib/`
+6. If GNINA does not run, you may need to run the following command to point GNINA to the lib folder in the anaconda installation directory : `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/anaconda3/lib/`

 5. (Optional) Ensure you have permissions to run the scripts required On Linux, right-click the script file, and ensure 'allow executing file as program' is ticked.
 This applies to gnina.sh, PLANTS.sh and rf-score-vs.sh.